-In this post I will show you 2 ways to gain the initial experience needed to land a design job.
+In this post I will show you two avenues to gain this initial experience so you can land a design job.

 Don’t wait until you’re desperate and can’t find a job.

-No matter if you have yet to graduate or you have graduated and feel behind because you have not landed your dream job, you can still gain the experience needed by following just one of the tips mentioned above.
+No matter if you have yet to graduate or you have graduated and feel behind because you have not landed your dream job, you can still gain the experience needed by following the tips in this post.

-Remember, if you’re new to freelancing and don’t know where to start, it can seem quite overwhelming.
-That’s why I created a list of everything you need to start freelancing today.
+Remember, if you’re new to freelancing and don’t know where to start, it can feel overwhelming.
+That’s why we created a list of everything you need to start freelancing today.
 Download the FREE checklist below.

 Author: Melinda Livsey